Learning Management

 What are the benefits of using Learn365 within the Microsoft 365 platform?

-Learn365 is the only LMS that has been developed to run within the Microsoft 365 ecosystem.
+Learn365 is the only LMS that has been developed from the ‘ground up’ to run within the Microsoft 365 ecosystem.

-Given that many NHS bodies have now adopted Microsoft 365 – and specifically Microsoft Teams to support remote working during the pandemic – being able to build on this environment offers many compelling advantages.
+Given that many NHS bodies have now adopted Microsoft 365 – and specifically Microsoft Teams – to support remote workers during the pandemic – being able to build on this environment offers many compelling advantages.

 Learn365 offers all the features of a fully-fledged LMS, including the ability to track the assessment and grading of practical training elements (not just eLearning).